Nature of project: experimental, software

 The first reliable optical test was the knife edge test devised by Leon Foucault in 1858 which allowed him to produce better telescopes than those before him.
 Numerous more sophisticated optical testing techniques have been devised since Foucault’s time including the Ronchi test and interferometric measurements.
 Laser interferometers are now routinely used for commercial optical testing as they are quick and very accurate but commercial instruments are complex and expensive.

 Very high levels of accuracy can be achieved in optical testing with relatively simple apparatus – amateur telescope makers still use the Foucault knife edge test, the Ronchi test and even simple laser interferometers to characterise the figure of their home-made optics.
-In this project you will build an optical testing setup and use it to characterise the surface shape and accuracy of an optical component.
-You will measure focal length, surface shape and surface accuracy and you will determine the accuracy with which the technique employed is able to measure these values.
+In this project you will investigate one or more of these methods of assessing the accuracy of optical surfaces.
+The project could involve a combination of experimental work and computer based simulation.
+Experimental work could include building an optical testing setup and using it to characterise the surface shape and accuracy of an optical component.
+Computer simulations can be used to predict and analyse experimental results or can be used on their own to determine the sensitivity limits o different techniques or devise the optimal setup for future experiments.

 A successful project will develop beyond the above in one/some of the following directions: